 Laboratories

-Advanced research at three laboratories
+Advanced research at our laboratories

 SKB is a global leader in research on the final disposal of radioactive waste.
 A significant portion of this pioneering work is conducted at our three specialized laboratories located in Oskarshamn.

-In 1995 the work of constructing the underground laboratory at Äspö north of Oskarshamn was completed.
-This is a 3.5-kilometre tunnel that descends to a depth of about 500 metres and is where we carried out much of the research on which the KBS-3 method is based – the method that will be used in the Spent Fuel Repository.
+Until 2025, SKB conducted a significant portion of its research here—research that forms the scientific basis for the KBS-3 method, the final disposal method that will be used in the Swedish spent nuclear fuel repository.
 It is also where the technology that will be used in the Spent Fuel Repository was tested and developed, in full scale and in a genuine underground environment.

 It didn’t take long for SKB to recognize the need for a dedicated facility to develop the welding techniques required to seal copper canisters ahead of final disposal.
 In 1998, the Canister Laboratory was inaugurated at a site in the harbor area of Oskarshamn.